 Murder hole: an opening above a passage through which burning pitch, boiling oil, or other culinary delights may be poured to stop an enemy.
-Not in the OED, but historically these appeared in some fortifications.
+Historically these appeared in some fortifications.

-Pyromancer:in the OED, a mage who practices “divination by fire or signs derived from fire”.
+Pyromancer:in the Oxford Dictionaries, a mage who practices “divination by fire or signs derived from fire”.

 In the eastern city of Qarth, “fire-mage” is the preferred term for someone who performs magic with fire.
 In Westeros, pyromancers often belong to the Guild of Alchemists, in which capacity they operate as a cross between chemists and demolitions experts.
 While they claim to use spells, it is unclear as to whether members of the Guild of Alchemists know magic or simply gimmicks.
 (Gimmick: originally American slang for a device that assists with a con or a magic trick.)
 Pyromancers also operate, possibly as free agents, in Asshai.
 (Seriously, watch your back in Asshai.)